Mjoyner50/CyberSecurityProject1/README.md

 - Update the Ansible-hosts file to include a "webservers" section and an "elk" section.
 - Run the playbook, ssh into ELK-VM and run "docker ps" to verify installation worked as expected.

----Filebeat---

-- Copy the filebeat-config.yml file to /etc/ansible.
-- Update the filebeat-config.yml file to include the ELK private IP in lines 1106 and 1806.
-- Run the playbook, and navigate to http://137.135.75.25:5601/ (ELK-VM public IP) to check that the installation worked as expected.

----Metricbeat---

-- Copy the metricbeat-configuration.yml file to /etc/ansible/roles/files.
-- Update the metricbeat-configuration.yml file to include the ELK private IP in lines 62 and 96.
-- Run the playbook, and navigate to http://137.135.75.25:5601/ (ELK-VM public IP) to check that the installation worked as expected.

 _Answer the following questions to fill in the blanks:_

 - _Which file is the playbook? install-elk.yml